JamesJackaman/StructurePreservingIterativeSolvers/docs/solvers.md

 ## Prototypical CGMRES

-As with CGMRES, the inputs and outputs are similar to GMRES so we just introduce any differences here.
+As with CGMRES, the inputs and outputs are similar to FGMRES so we just introduce any differences here.
 This algorithm, given by the function `cgmres_p`, is used for testing how difficult it is to enforce constraints and follows the following procedure:

-1. For the first iteration, GMRES is used.
+1. For the first iteration, FGMRES is used.
 2. For the second iteration, CGMRES is used enforcing the first constraint.
 3. For the third iteration, CGMRES is used enforcing the first two constraints.
 4. This continues until all constraints are enforced.